-The Wyre Catchment Natural Flood Management Project is the first example in the UK of the use of repayable private investment enabling the delivery of natural flood management.
+The Wyre Catchment Natural Flood Management project is the first example in the UK of private investment enabling the delivery of natural flood management.
 The project will deliver more than 1,000 targeted measures to store, slow and intercept flood water and prevent peak flow in a catchment in England, with the interventions hosted by local farmers.
-Beneficiaries of the reduced flood risk are paying for the interventions through an extendable nine-year contract, and the Project’s Community Interest Company has successfully raised a nine-year £850k private loan facility to help fund the up-front capital cost of the interventions.
+Beneficiaries of the reduced flood risk are paying for the interventions, and the Project’s Community Interest Company has successfully raised a nine-year £850k private loan facility to help fund the interventions.

 With many thanks for their time and insight on this case study:

 Dan Turner, Technical Lead, Land Management and Market Creation, The Rivers Trust

 In 2020, upon first review of the hydrological model, the Wyre Catchment NFM project team formed a modelling sub-workstream to review the scientific modelling done thus far.
 This included technical directors and engineers from The Rivers Trust, Wyre Rivers Trust, FloodRe, United Utilities and the Environment Agency.

 The workstream’s goal was to quantify the NFM impact that the project would have on the catchment.
 The hydrological model developed by Viridian Logic beforehand (see Milestone 1) gave a set of locations and interventions that would be most effective and gave some quantification for the reduction in flood risk.
 To support the use of private finance and investment, the team knew it had to quantify the predicted impact of these interventions.
 The key metric used was a reduction in peak flood flow in a 1-50 year flood event at Churchtown.